openlilylib-documentation/main-site/books/main/docs/about/openlilylib.md

 # openLilyLib

-*openLilyLib* is an extension infrastructure for the [GNU LilyPond](http://lilypond.org) notation software.
-It provides a mechanism to load external packages extending LilyPond's functionality, but this is actually somewhat misleading as it simplifies the reality.
+*openLilyLib* is an extension infrastructure for the [GNU LilyPond](https://lilypond.org) notation software.
+It is a mechanism to capture blocks of functionality created by users and make them available as powerful yet easy-to-use packages.

-*openLilyLib* actually serves a two-fold goal: providing ready-to-use functionality enhancements for LilyPond (bundled in packages) &ndash; and an infrastructure providing building blocks to make it easier to create modular and reusable bits of code and functionality in the end-user domain.
+As a side effect the infrastructure provides many building blocks itself that can be reused to simplify the development of custom extension functionality.